Massachusetts Divorce Process

-In the Commonwealth of Massachusetts, a parent’s gender is not relevant to his or her custodial rights, obligations to provide financial support, or right to have a meaningful relationship with his or her child.
+In the Commonwealth of Massachusetts, a parent’s gender is not relevant to his or her custodial rights, obligations to provide financial support, or the rights to have a meaningful relationship with his or her child.

 While there are certain cultural norms that have led American courts to award primary physical custody to mothers, these are in no way codified in the law.
 Fathers can and are awarded primary custody where it is in “the best interest of the child”.

 It should be noted that the Commonwealth, as with divorces, provides track assignments in order to facilitate the quick movement of child custody and support actions.
-In the case of child custody and support actions, there is a six month track assignment to reflect the average length of these cases.
-As with divorces, this is an average.
-Your case may move more quickly or slowly depending on the issues involved.
+In the case of child custody and support actions, there is a six-month track assignment to reflect the average length of these cases.
+As with divorces, this is an average, so your case may move more quickly or slowly depending on the issues involved.

 As stated above, when most people speak of custody, they are contemplating physical custody.
 Physical custody does not determine a parent’s right to make decisions about a child’s life, a parent’s obligation to financially support his or her child, or a parent’s right to have a meaningful relationship including spending time with his or her child.
 Physical custody only determines which parent a child will primarily reside with.